balotofi/GSoC-2022/WorkProductReport.md

 The major roadblock I had was the overall architecture of the project.
 How the individual parts were suppoed to be setup, and work together within the project.
 Being able to conceptualise how things should fit together and think of the pseudocode was also a little trying.

+### Merge Requests
+The only lasting contributuion I had to the code base was manually merged and therefore has no merge request tag.

 ### Takeaways
+I learned three major things in the course of this project UML
+Debugging
+Astrodynamics Theory

+Having not done a

 Overall, it was a fun journey.
 I would thank my mentors Artur, Juanlu, and my fellow gsocer Hrishit, for guiding me throughout the project.
-I enjoyed learning a whole bunch of new things and writing useful codes.

-### Merge Requests
-The only lasting contributuion I had to the code base was manually merged and therefore has no merge request tag.